nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The Room number is used to map to the Room type; there is no way to directly edit the room type without changing the Room number.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email bookingPeriod of the 1st booking to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email of the 1st booking to be `91234567` and `johndoe@example.com` respectively.

 ### Locating bookings by name or room: `find`